nielsenjared/nielsenjared.github.io/content/blog/visual-thinking/index.md

 > Part of the activity of art is one of exercise, and an activity that keeps faculties lively, whatever the discipline touches on: the mind, the ear, whatever.
 And one hopes that by sharpening such things and by an attempt to see the possibilities that are offered… that the senses we use in dealing with our lives will be in a state of readiness to deal with whatever may happen.

-TODO

-Are you imaging things?

-No, that’s not a typo.

-If we want to improve our problem solving skills, we will want to improve our ability to think visually.
-Visual thinking allows you to see the solution, or multiple solutions, to a problem before setting out to solve it.
-But forming images is not limited to visual means.
-We can also image aurally, tactilely, and olfactorily.

 There are numerous studies that show a direct correlation between the ability to think visually and success as an engineer.
 Nikola Tesla describes imaging in his memoir: